Thumb Compensation Claim: How much compensation you can claim for thumb injuries calculated by UK solicitor

 An injury to your thumb will often attract more compensation than a similar injury to a finger on the hand so, depending on the nature of the injury, a thumb compensation claim can often be worth a significant amount of money.

-How does a solicitor calculate average payouts for a thumb compensation claim?
+How does a solicitor calculate average payouts for a thumb injury claim?

 Your solicitor will instruct a medical expert to complete a report.
 The expert will describe the exact nature of your injury – whether it be a fracture, ligament damage, tendon injury, nerve damage or soft tissue injury.